Robeco Chinese Equities D EUR

 Active.
 Risk management systems continually monitor the portfolio's divergence from the benchmark.
 In this way, extreme positions are avoided.

 The fund incorporates sustainability in the investment process through exclusions, ESG integration, engagement and voting.
 The fund does not invest in issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the bottom-up investment analysis to assess existing and potential ESG risks and opportunities.
 In the stock selection the fund limits exposure to elevated sustainability risks.
 In addition, where a stock issuer is flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.
 Lastly, the fund makes use of shareholder rights and applies proxy voting in accordance with Robeco's proxy voting policy.

-Based on transaction prices, the fund's return was -6.11%.
-Robeco Chinese Equities outperformed its index by 0.1% in February.
-Positive sector contributions came from industrials and consumer discretionary.
+Based on transaction prices, the fund's return was -6.08%.
+Robeco Chinese Equities underperformed its index by -0.3% in April.
 Negative contributions came from financials and information technology.
-The main contributors were MINISO Group, China Resources Pharmaceutical and Beijing New Building Materials.
-The main detractors were Meituan, Genscript Biotech and WuXi AppTec.
+Positive sector contributions came from consumer discretionary and industrials.
+The main detractors were Baidu, Thunder Software and China Construction Bank.
+The main contributors were China Resources Pharmaceutical, Prudential and JD.com.

 Expectation of fund manager